longevityframework/longevity/longevity/src/jekyll/manual/model/model.md

 group](https://groups.google.com/forum/#!forum/longevity-users).
 We are eager to help!

 Like all the other model annotations in longevity, it is possible to write out the equivalent code yourself.
 We don't recommend that you do this.
-It is a lot of boilerplate, and you will also potentially expose yourself to a couple of holes in the type system that you will never hit when using the annotations.

-Some of the information provided here may be a little confusing unless you are already familiar with concepts such as [persistent types](../ptype), [components](components.html), and the [longevity context](../context).
-Don't let this deter you.
-You can always come back and read it again.
-We would prefer to delay the presentation of this information until a later point, but the fact is, you need to declare your domain model before you can do much of anything else.
+It is a lot of boilerplate.

 The `@domainModel` annotation creates or extends the companion object of your trait, adding in a couple of implicit type classes, like so: